 A part-time boarder is an eligible student (full-time) who boards away from their principal family home for fewer than four nights a week on a regular basis.
-Entitlement for a part-time boarder is calculated pro rata as a proportion of one week (seven days).
+Entitlement to Basic Boarding Allowance and Additional Boarding Allowance for a part-time boarder is calculated pro rata as a proportion of one week (seven days).